 - take measures against harmful online practices on their services

-Online marketplaces will have to collect more information on the companies (traders) that sell their products or services through the platform.
-This should help identify and deter untrustworthy traders, remove unfair competition, and make it easier for consumers to seek justice.
+Online marketplaces must collect more information on the companies (traders) that sell their products or services through the platform.
+They must also publish more information on the traders.
+This should help identify and deter untrustworthy traders, remove unfair competition, and make it easier for consumers to seek justice, if something goes wrong.

 Tackling undesirable personalised advertising